heyoeyo/muggled_dpt/.readme_assets/results_explainer.md

 $$ \text{Normalized Inverse Depth} = \frac{d^{-1} - d_{max}^{-1}}{d_{min}^{-1} - d_{max}^{-1}} $$

 Where d is the true depth and d<sub>min</sub>, d<sub>max</sub> are the minimum and maximum depth values, respectively.

+**Note:** In practice, while the DPT models do output inverse depth (un-normalized), it is not usually scaled correctly to match the inverse of the true depth.
+Therefore, it seems to always make sense to normalize the DPT result both for display and calculations.

 ## True depth from DPT Result
 Typically, we would want to go from the DPT result back to true depth.
 In the diagram above, we have formulas converting from true depth to inverse depth (top-left to bottom-left diagrams) and then to normalized inverse depth (bottom-left to bottom-right diagrams).
 We can reverse the process to derive a formula that maps the normalized inverse result (normalized DPT) back to true depth, assuming we know the minimum and maximum depth values: